Updates and resources

 If visas have already been issued or applications filed as of March 11, proceeding is permitted, but travel should not begin within the current Board of Regents international travel restrictions (the restriction is now updated every 7 days, so be sure to check the current status).
 For new visa applications, the start date should be after the end of the current Board of Regents international travel restriction.

-All university events, activities, and exhibitions, on and off campus have been canceled or moved online for the remainder of the spring semester (through May 9).
-Spring commencement ceremonies for undergraduates, graduate students, and veterinary medicine students are canceled.
+All university events, activities, and exhibitions through May 31 have been canceled or moved online.
+Spring commencement ceremonies for undergraduates, graduate students, and veterinary medicine students will be virtual events.

 Visitors are strongly encouraged to reconsider coming to campus.